Finding the Right Chin Rest for Violin/Viola

 2) The length of the arm – Players with short arms will find it difficult to reach the tip of the bow if the chin rest is on the side.
 In this case, a chin rest in the center helps to bring the violin closer to the tip of the bow.

-In general, people with large shoulders and long arms tend to use a chin rest on the side, while people with narrow shoulders and short arms will find it easier to play with a chin rest over the top of the tailpiece.
+People with broad shoulders and long arms tend to use a chin rest on the side, while people with narrow shoulders and short arms will find it easier to play with a chin rest over the top of the tailpiece.

 "A table, a chair, a bowl of fruit and a violin; what else does a man need to be happy?"